Shaikha Al Nowais

-Shaikha Al Nowais is an Emirates born diplomat who is the Secretary-General designate of UNWTO aka UN Tourism.
+Shaikha Al Nowais is an Emirates-born businessperson who is the Secretary-General of UNWTO aka UN Tourism.

 Life

+She worked at Rotana Hotels as the Corporate Vice President.
+She was a director of the Abu Dhabi Businesswomen Council and the Les Roches Hospitality Academy.
+She led the board of the Abu Dhabi Chamber's Tourism Working Group.

 In 2025 she was chosen to succeed Zurab Pololikashvili as the Secretary-General of UNWTO.
-She will be the first woman to hold this position if her name is ratified by the UN General Council/ Her appointment was lauded by the UAE President Sheikh Mohammed bin Zayed Al Nahyan as a victory for the Emirates.
+She became the first woman to hold this position when her name was ratified by the UN General Council.
+Her appointment was lauded by the UAE President Sheikh Mohammed bin Zayed Al Nahyan as a victory for the Emirates.

-In October 2025 she was with Rebeca Grynspan at UNCTAD16 in Geneva.
+In October 2025 she met Rebeca Grynspan at UNCTAD16 in Geneva.